Palestine Emergency Appeal

 • Approximately 1.9 million people (90% of the population) are now displaced.
 They live in horrific conditions with little food, water, or sanitation.

-• Malnutrition is rising across Gaza from north to south, with 85% of children going entire days without food and many forced to eat grass or leaves to survive.
+• Children and elderly people are dying from hunger.
+Over 1.2 million lives are at risk of famine.
+Malnutrition is rising, with 85% of children going entire days without food, forced to eat grass or leaves to survive.

 Crisis in Gaza - 7th Nov